MichelDeudon/formations/content/en/p/7-astuces-pour-progresser-en-maths/index.md

 ---
 title: 7 tricks to get better at Maths
-date: 2022-03-29
+date: 2022-08-23
+tags:
+- Youth
+- Rentrée Scolaire 2023
+- Mathematics
+- Physics Chemisty
+- Mid School
+- High School
+- Seconde
+- Première
+- Terminale
+- Brevet
+- Baccalauréat
+- BTS
+- Prépa
+- CPGE
+- CPES
+- Bachelor
+- Master
 ---

 For beginners to advanced

 <!--more-->

-With 13 medal fields in mathematics in 2022, France is ranked second worldwide.
-Yet, looking closer to individuals, from primary to high school, France ranks among the worst countries in Europe and the OCDE, according to the annual study Trends in International Mathematics and Science Study. <i>Why?</i>

-A lot of students are discouraged to learn mathematics in France.
-In high school, the share of women in maths dropped by 8 points in the last two years, since the latest education reform, dropping below 1994 levels! (source: [L'Etudiant](https://www.letudiant.fr/lycee/infographies-comment-la-reforme-du-lycee-penalise-les-filles.html))

-My little sister was told in 2020 in high school she wasn't good in mathematics, she shouldn't pursue studies in mathematics but she did.
-In 2022 she majored her course in statistics at university.

-As a mentor and teacher, my work often consists in deconstructing biases, stereotypes and helping students gain confidence.
-This short story aims to share some tricks to help students change perspective on mathematics and science.
-I've learned these by mentoring students, from primary to high school, and beyond.
+As a teacher, my work often consists in deconstructing biases, stereotypes and helping students gain confidence.
+This short story aims to share some tricks to help students change perspective on mathematics and science, from primary to high school, and beyond.

 ## Trick #1 — Start asking questions